Need Help? Give us a call.

 With the info you’ve learned through this guide, you’re more than equipped to decide whether or not Chase Merchant Services is the right payment processing point of sale system for your business.

-The next step is simply figuring out if Chase Merchant Services’s advantages outweigh its disadvantages.
+The next step is simply figuring out if Chase Merchant Services’s advantages outweigh its disadvantages for your business.

-And if they do outweigh the disadvantages, do these advantages address your business’s needs as well as Chase’s simpler competitors?
+And if the advantages do outweigh the disadvantages, do these advantages address your business’s needs as well as Chase’s simpler competitors?
 Because finding the right price tag and list of features is half the battle with merchant services, the less complicated alternatives—like Square and Clover—have a leg up.

 So, before you sink the time into dialing in and signing on with Chase Merchant Services, we suggest examining the most streamlined options, as well.